ballerina-attic/docs-ballerina-vscode-extension/en/docs/index.md

 3. Install the [Ballerina VS Code Extension](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina).

-4. Open a Ballerina (`.bal`) file or a [Ballerina package](#open-ballerina-packages) to activate the extension.
+4. Open a [single Ballerina package](#open-a-single-ballerina-package) or [multiple Ballerina packages](#open-multiple-ballerina-packages) to activate the extension.

 ## Open Ballerina packages

-You can work on a single [Ballerina package](https://ballerina.io/learn/package-references/) at a time or use [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) of VS Code to work on several related Ballerina packages at the same time.
+You can either work on a single [Ballerina package](https://ballerina.io/learn/package-references/) at a time or use [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) of VS Code to work on several related Ballerina packages at the same time.

 !!!
 Info
     When the extension is activated properly, you can see the `Ballerina SDK: <version>` in the status bar at the bottom left corner.